Home » Snacks » Autumn Spiced Granola

 Notes

-• Granola can be kept for 1 week on the counter, 1 month in the fridge, or 3 months in the freezer.
+• Store the granola in an airtight container.
+It will last 1 week at room temperature, 1 month in the fridge, or 3 months in the freezer.

 Nutrition